Your guide to millet’s nutrition, benefits & how to use it

 - You will know your millet is finished because the dark yellow color will become opaque.

-The Body Ecology Diet book is full of delicious, creative recipes to make the most of your millet nutrition.
+The Body Ecology Diet book is full of delicious, creative recipes to make the most of your millet.

-Millet is a delicious way to start or end your day.
-Try some today and experience the benefits of millet nutrition that made it the prized grain of so many ancient cultures!
+Millet is a satisfying way to begin or end your day.
+Every time you eat millet, you may experience the benefits that made it the prized grain of so many ancient cultures.

 - 1. Shevan Wilkin, Alicia Ventresca Miller, Bryan K. Miller, Robert N. Spengler, William T. T. Taylor, Ricardo Fernandes, Richard W. Hagan, Madeleine Bleasdale, Jana Zech, S. Ulziibayar, Erdene Myagmar, Nicole Boivin, Patrick Roberts.
 Economic Diversification Supported the Growth of Mongolia’s Nomadic Empires.
 Scientific Reports, 2020; 10 (1) DOI: 10.1038/s41598-020-60194-0.

 - 2. Saleh, Ahmed & Zhang, Qing & Chen, Jing & Shen, Qun.
 (2013).
 Millet Grains: Nutritional Quality, Processing, and Potential Health Benefits.
 Comprehensive Reviews in Food Science and Food Safety.
 12. 281–295.
 10.1111/1541-4337.12012.

 - 3. Xie M, Liu J, Tsao R, Wang Z, Sun B, Wang J. Whole Grain Consumption for the Prevention and Treatment of Breast Cancer.
 Nutrients.
 2019;11(8):1769.
 Published 2019 Aug 1. doi:10.3390/nu11081769.